 • Your implementation should be accepted by a scientific committee (conference or journal);

 • In case your results are slightly different, you need to explain why you have chosen differently;

 • It is an on-going challenge, until my system has been beaten on all blocks;

 • I am the jury.

 • A small gesture from me: € 200 for each scientifically accepted block;

-• You will be the first one to have these results implemented in a scientifically accepted way, because I didn't use any technique known in this field.
+• You will be the first one to have described in a scientifically accepted way, the logic of language that I have discovered.